delegate365/GovernanceToolkit365/README.md

 ## Usage

 - Access the data with the Storage Account name and key with a client tool, such as [Power BI](https://powerbi.microsoft.com/en-us/downloads/).
-You can download a GT365 dashboard sample zip-file from [here](https://governancetoolkit365.com/download/GovernanceToolkit365-Template.zip).
+You can download a GT365 dashboard sample zip-file from [here](https://governancetoolkit365.com/download/GovernanceToolkit365-Template.zip). (do not forget to [change the datasource](./power-bi-datasource.md) for the sample dashboard)
 - Adapt the Power BI dashboard as needed.
 See some sample dashboards here:

 [![link](./images/bi-demo-1.png)](./images/bi-demo-1 "Click to enlarge")